A completely revamped Magento 2 e-commerce platform to drive Dutchlabelshop’s success in the custom label market.

 The designer at Dutchlabelshop designed the website in close collaboration with our frontend team.
 The new shop was designed using Figma, which allowed us to easily collaborate on the designs and the frontend implementation with the team at Dutchlabelshop.

 Having a single source of truth with versioning and full transparency & history was a great advantage when transforming the designs into an actual frontend implementation.
-To create a uniform look and feel completely tailored to Dutchlabelshop’s visual identity, we decided to create all frontend components from scratch and not fall back on any defaults (whether from Magento or another third party library).
-To achieve this, we built a component library and a styleguide using Fractal.js - trusted by City of Boston, City of Ghent, Liip and Eurostar among others.
+To create a uniform look and feel completely tailored to Dutchlabelshop’s visual identity, we decided to create all frontend components from scratch and not fall back on any defaults.
+This is where Hyvä comes in.

 Accompanying the Magento 1 webshop, the customer had a Wordpress site running for all blog content.
 Unifying the blog content with other site content was a big wish from the clients’ content team.
 So we were in the market for a content management system that allowed us to: